-After the recommended amount of time has passed, take the knife out of the coffee and wipe down with a damp cloth and dry thoroughly.
+After 6-24 hours have passed, remove the knife from the coffee, wipe it down with a damp cloth, and dry it thoroughly.
 Your knife has undergone an incredible transformation and is now a lot easier to maintain.
 It’s going to be a lot more rust resistant than before, but continue to wipe that blade after you use it, and keep it clean and dry.

-Coffee forced patinas aren’t nearly as acidic as lemon or vinegar patinas, but the acid in the coffee has reduced some of the polish on your cutting edge.
+Coffee forced patinas aren’t nearly as acidic as lemon or vinegar patinas, but the acid in the coffee will have reduced some of the polish on your cutting edge.
 Plus, you should always hone and strop before the last (optional) step!

 You want to get that coffee smell off the steel, so I recommend cutting up some yellow onions to pull out the coffee fragrance.
 Then fry those onions.
-Coffee fried onions will win you the adoration of all your foodie friends at that next pot luck!
+Coffee fried onions will be the star of the show in your next sandwhich or pot of chili!

 Pretty cool, huh?
 This process produces spectacular results on Shirogami #1 or #2 steels.It also does wonders on Kurrouchi finished knives as well as Aogami steels, although it can discolour the kurouchi finish.
 The results are less striking but just as functional.
 My Moritaka 210mm Kiritsuke is almost jet black!